sxu11/Data_Science/Probability_and_Statistics/README.md

 - Sample Standard Error, by definition, is always equal to Sample Standard Deviation / sqrt(n)...

+- Poisson Distribution
+    - P_pois(k) = lambda^k e^-lambda / k!
+    - Can be derived from Binomial P_bino(k) = C^k_n p^k(1-p)^(n-k)
+        - It turns out the Poisson distribution is just a special case of the binomial — where the number of trials is large, and the probability of success in any given one is small.

 - When measuring the same thing, A has var 1, B has var 2
     - Let C = (A + b B)/(1+b), then C has var (1+2b)/(1+b)^2
     - Take derivation w.r.t. b and let the result be 0